 In Kennett River, along the Gray River Road there is an area with hundreds of wild koalas that live both in the thick eucalyptus forest and near the town.
 You have to be careful when driving in the area, because the koalas often think that the eucalyptus leaves look better on the other side of the road.
 It's not just the grass that looks greener on the other side, simply…

-Although the koala has no natural enemy in Australia, today there are only an estimated 100.000 wild koalas left in Australia.
+Although the koala has no natural enemy in Australia, today it is estimated that only 100.000 wild koalas left in Australia.
 The settlers hunted the koalas for their fur, but today it is rather shrinking wilderness, dogs, cars, forest fires and disease that are the koalas' biggest threats.

 We park the car at Kafe Koala & General Store, right at the gate to Gray River Road.
 Traveling to Australia in winter has its advantages.
 We are almost alone.
 The sound level is nevertheless very high.
 A large flock of cockatoos sits in a eucalyptus tree and screams.
 Some are probably yelling at each other.
 Others surely yell at us.
 Regardless, they lead a gentleman's life.